atlas-doc/doc/atlas-api-documentation/api-reference/Email-Service/Email-notification.md

 *   **`status` **<mark style="color:blue;">**string**</mark>

-      In this type of notification status always = -1, internal field, ignore it.
+      In this type of notification status always = -1.
+This is an internal field and should be ignored.

 * **data**